 Adrenaline junkies who have surfing, rafting or trekking on their Bali to-do list, will know that adventure travel comes with a risk.
 If something goes wrong and you injure yourself, a TID policy may be able to help with medical assistance, evacuation, and in the worst-case scenario, repatriation back home if medically necessary and approved by us.
 And if you’ve decided to take your own golf or surfing equipment with you, there’s cover (benefit limits apply) on The Works and Annual Multi Trip plans to hire replacement equipment if your own is accidentally lost, delayed or damaged during your trip.

 For more on the sports and activities TID covers, head here.

 With vastly diverse landscapes, every star of hotel and all manner of activities, Bali offers something for travellers of all stripes.

 Those wishing to take a well-deserved break from studying can find solace in Bali.
 Whether you're travelling with school friends or venturing solo, the streets of Bali are often filled with fellow pupils seeking a taste of culture without being too far away from home.

-Bali is a haven for Aussie backpackers for its budget travel, sociable hostels and chilled-out vibe.
-If you're thinking about hostel-hopping across the island, our travel insurance can keep your trusty luggage, gear and yourself protected.
+Bali is a haven for Aussie backpackers looking for budget travel, sociable hostels and chilled-out vibes.
+If you're thinking about hostel-hopping across the island, our travel insurance may keep your trusty luggage, gear and you protected.